-Higher risk for blood clots:
+· Higher risk for blood clots:

 - You may have a higher risk of getting a blood clot if your platelet count becomes high during treatment with Nplate®.
-You may have severe complications or die from some forms of blood clots, such as clots that spread to the legs (Deep Vein Thrombosis), lungs (Pulmonary Embolism) or that cause heart attacks or strokes. - You may get blood clots in the veins of your liver (Portal Vein Thrombosis) with or without chronic liver disease that may affect your liver function.
+You may have severe complications or die from some forms of blood clots, such as clots that spread to the lungs or that cause heart attacks or strokes. - If you have a chronic liver disease, you may get blood clots in the veins of your liver.
+This may affect your liver function.